-I had no idea that 32 years after joining Yamaha Motor Corporation USA that I’d still be there, and still loving my job.
-The company has been great to work for, and has given me unimaginable opportunities.
-Besides all of the great people I’ve been honored to know, I’ve been able to ride a lot of cool products, travel extensively, and continue to work toward my goal of riding around the world.
+After 33 years at Yamaha Motor Corporation, I decided to retire a bit early to pursue my dream of continuing to ride around the world.
+The company was great to work for, and gave me unimaginable opportunities.
+Besides all of the great people I’ve been honored to know, I’ve been able to ride a lot of cool products, travel extensively, and work toward my goal of riding around the world.

-I’ve spent a good portion of my life on two wheels, either for work, racing, riding on- and off-road on weekends, commuting, or touring across the US, Canada, and Europe.
+I’ve spent a good portion of my life on two wheels, either for work, racing, riding on- and off-road on weekends, commuting, or touring across the US, Canada, and Europe (now through 50 countries and counting).
 It’s always been my therapy, both physical and mental.
 Nothing makes me happier than when I’m on a bike.

 Traveling has always been a dream of mine, but until I met Pat, I never dreamed of doing it on a motorcycle.
-We’ve traveled together across several countries already and I really enjoy it.
+I’m not a rider myself, although I do have Valentino Rossi’s pit scooter from the 2010 US MotoGP and I ride it around the neighborhood now and then (did I mention I’m a HUGE Rossi fan?).
 My three adult kids think I’m crazy, but the grandkids just think it’s cool.

-We committed to this journey solidly and have been working hard to save everything we can to make this happen.
+We committed to this journey solidly and we’re making it happen.
 We’ve found that in many cases, we can actually travel for less money than staying home (more on that in the blog as we go).
 This lifestyle isn’t for everyone, but I believe that if I can do it, you can too.